You're Very Good At What You Do.

 Another client noticed a different change: “Before, every discussion seemed to slide towards price.
 Now the conversations that continue are different.
 People say, ‘I’m not sure if I should do this at all.
 But if I do, it would only be with you.’
 That surprised me.”

-A newly established practitioner put it more simply: “People don’t ring to ask whether they should work with me anymore.
+A newly established practitioner put it this way: “People don’t ring to ask whether they should work with me anymore.
 They ring to ask when.
 They already know what I’m about, and they use the same language I do.”

 Wild Thyme is taken from Shakespeare's A Midsummer Night's Dream, a play full of confusion and crossed signals, of people losing their bearings, of feelings that never quite find their right expression.
 Oberon describes a grassy bank "where the wild thyme blows"; a still, sheltered place in the middle of all that disorder.
 It is where he chooses to act.
 Where he applies the potion.
 Where the transformation begins.
 Things fall back into place.
 The name is not accidental.